-Nosferatu: Release Date, Cast And Other Things We Know About Robert Eggers' Horror Remake
+Nosferatu: Release Date, Cast And Other Things We Know About The Remake

 Released in 1922, F.W.
-Murnau’s Nosferatu is often considered not only one of the best horror movies of all time, but also one of the most influential cinema classics to ever hit the big screen.
-The unauthorized adaptation of Bram Stoker’s Dracula, which made some key but too subtle changes to the source material in an attempt to not pay royalties, has spent the vast majority of its existence in the public domain.
-But unlike Night of the Living Dead, another horror classic in the public domain, which has been remade countless times over the years, there have only been a couple of retellings of the frightening story over the past century.
+Murnau’s Nosferatu is often considered not only one of the best horror movies of all time but also one of the most influential (and controversial) cinema classics to ever hit the big screen.
+The unauthorized adaptation of Bram Stoker’s Dracula, which made some key but not too-subtle changes to the source material in an attempt to avoid paying royalties, has spent the vast majority of its existence in the public domain.
+But unlike Night of the Living Dead, another horror classic with copyright issues, which has been remade countless times over the years, there have only been a couple of retellings of the frightening story over the past century.
 That, however, will soon change.

-At some point in the near future, Robert Eggers, the visionary director behind modern horror classics like The Witch and The Lighthouse, will turn his attention to Nosferatu in a star-studded affair that will cross off a major item on the filmmaker's bucket list.
-Here is everything we know about the Nosferatu remake at this point in time.
+Before the end of the 2024 movie schedule, Robert Eggers, the visionary director behind modern horror classics like The Witch and The Lighthouse, will turn his attention to Nosferatu in a star-studded affair that will cross off a major item on the filmmaker's bucket list.
+Here is everything we know about the Nosferatu remake…

 What Is The Nosferatu Release Date?